-Rapid urbanization has depleted the cities of natural resources.
-In addition, the greenhouse gases from factories & transportation sector are making the environment even more contaminated & polluted.
+Rapid urbanisation has depleted cities’ natural resources.
+In addition, greenhouse gases from factories and the transportation sector are further contaminating the environment.

-Trees are the only savior, but in the name of town planning, construction, infrastructure projects, strategic and defense projects, trees are randomly uprooted.
-On top of that, illegal logging activities and forest fires have further taken away our greenery.
+Trees are the only saviour, but in the name of town planning, construction, infrastructure projects, strategic and defence projects, trees are randomly uprooted.
+On top of that, illegal logging and forest fires have further depleted our greenery.

 What is the solution?
-Either we can sit and complain or take some action, Kapil Sharma opted for later and formed Say Trees.
+Either we can sit and complain or take some action, Kapil Sharma opted for the latter and formed Say Trees.

-We caught up with Kapil Sharma, founder of Say Trees to discover his journey, the challenges on the way, and future plans.
-The company has planted more than half a million trees and in the process have helped hundreds of farmers, rejuvenated many water bodies, and have made our cities & towns more liveable.
+We caught up with Kapil Sharma, founder of Say Trees, to learn about his journey, the challenges he faced along the way, and his plans.
+The company has planted more than half a million trees and, in the process, has helped hundreds of farmers, rejuvenated many water bodies, and made our cities and towns more livable.

-Here is an edited version of our conversation, for the full discussion please watch the video.
+Here is an edited version of our conversation.
+For the whole discussion, please watch the video.

 It Started with Love for Bangalore